haiquangtran/Exam-Notes/DEVELOPING-MICROSOFT-AZURE-SOLUTIONS.md

         - Scaling
           - Azure Traffic Manager
           	- Can have multiple instances of these storage solutions and scale between them by using Azure Traffic Manager
-          	- Azure Traffic Manager routes the traffice to different instances/websites
+          	- Azure Traffic Manager routes the traffic to different instances/websites
           - Scalable and global web app and database
             - Scale quickly with a slider bar, from a schedule, or based on CPU load
             - Route users globally to copies of Web Apps and SQL Databases